Setting up single sign-on (SSO)

 Prerequisites

-To enable SSO or require that it be applied to all of your organization’s users when they log in to the Fastly web interface, you must:
+To enable SSO or require that it be applied to all of your organization’s users when they log in to the Fastly control panel, you must:

 • be assigned the role of superuser for your Fastly account